dirkdunn/GA_Lessons/lessons/css_boxmodel.md

 - Every html element has multiple layers to it, kind of like an onion, the layers go as follows

 - Content: The text "Hello, World"
-- Padding: The space between the text and the border.
+- Padding: The space between the content and the border.
 - Border: The border of the box
 - Margin: The space between the html element and it's surrounding content.

-When you give an element a height and width, the **content** itself will be that height and width.

-What the size doesn't include:

-- padding
-- border
-- margin

 ![](https://dl.dropboxusercontent.com/s/capg35hblhr6o7v/Screenshot%202015-10-13%2014.11.39.png?dl=0)

+> Instructor Note: Draw this model on the board, around the `<p>Hello World</p>` tag.

+When you change an elements height and width, the **content** itself will be that height and width, not any other part of the box model. (?)

 You can think of the Box Model like a house where the furniture is the content, the space from the couch to the walls is the padding, the walls around the house is the border, and the yard from house to house is the margin.